-1 11 a in visc owness.
 1. "And certain men came down from and taught the brethren, 'Unless you are circumcised according to the custom of Moses, you cannot be saved."
-(Acts 15:1) 2.
-"Therefore, when and Barnabas had no small dissension and dispute with them, they determined that Paul and Barnabas and certain others of them should go to Jerusalem, to the apostles and elders, about this question."
-(Acts 15:2) 3.
-"But some of the sect of the who believed rose up saying, 'It is necessary to circumcise them, and to command them to keep the Law of Moses."
-(Acts 15:5)
+(Acts 15:1)

-4. "And when there had been much dispute, rose up and said to them: 'Men and brethren, you know that a good while ago God chose among us, that by my mouth the Gentiles should hear the word of the gospel and believe."
-(Acts 15:7)
+2. "Therefore, when and Barnabas had no small dissension and dispute with them, they determined that Paul and Barnabas and certain others of them should go to Jerusalem, to the apostles and elders, about this question."
+(Acts 15:2)

-5. "So God, who knows the, acknowledged them by giving them the Holy Spirit, just as He did to us."
-(Acts 15:8) 6.
-"But we believe that through the of the Lord Jesus Christ we shall be saved in the same manner as they."
-(Acts 15:11)
+3. "But some of the sect of the who believed rose up saying, 'It is necessary to circumcise them, and to command the Law of Moses."
+(Acts 15:5) 4.
+"And when there had been much dispute, rose up and said to them: 'Men and brethren, you know that a good while a among us, that by my mouth the Gentiles should hear the word of t believe."'
+(Acts 15:7) 0 5.
+"So God, who knows the, acknown by giving them the Holy Spirit, just as He did to us."
+(Acts 15:8) wledged them 6.
+"But we believe that through the Jesus Christ we shall be saved in the same manner as they."
+(Acts 15: